ManonBoissat/ML-project/Project 1/readme_1.txt

 	|
 	|------- project1_ridge.py     (helper)
 	|
 	|------- readme_2.txt          (instructions)

+"temp" is just for evaluators reference.
-In the "temp" all the implementations of the experiments that were conducted to reach to the "best model" are present in "project1.ipynb" and the remaining files are helper python scripts.
+In the "temp" all the implementations of the experiments that were conducted to reach to the "best model" are present.
+"temp/project1.ipynb" is a notebook showing all the experiments and data visualization.
+The remaining python scripts are helper functions used in "project1.ipynb".